$442 Billion Poured Into AI, But 67% Went to Just 10 Companies

 | P99 | $3B |

-The single largest cluster of companies falls in the $10M to $50M funding band: 436 companies, or 41.8% of all AI startups in our dataset.
+The biggest single cluster sits in the $10M to $50M band: 436 companies, or 41.8% of the dataset.

 - 2022: $24M median